adefgreen98/NLU2021-Project/README.md

 how 5 different input modalities affect performance.
 More information can be found in the report.

 ## Usage
-Install the requirements via `pip install requirements.txt`
+Install the requirements via `pip install -r requirements.txt`.

 To start a training session, use `python code/main.py`; please use the argument `--exp` to determine which experiment to run (between `Models_Bidirectionality`, `LSTM_architecture`, `Decoder_input`, `Attention`, `Beam_Search`).
 Other variables that can be fixed are:
 * `--batch_size` (defaults to 64).